fifijo/nextjs-boilerplate/README.md

 ## 🤸 Quick Start

+This project is Docker-ready, supporting both development and production environments.
+But you don't have to use it, if you prefer using local tools like Node.js, pnpm, etc., feel free to do so!
+Just check `package.json` for available scripts.

 ### Development

 Copy [.env.example] and rename it to `.env` then add your environment variables.

 1. Build the image.